AHorzella/tpq_algo/README.md

 (4) Two datafiles with minutely EUR-USD price data as fixed input for the calculation: oanda_EUR_USD_2020_01_01_2021_01_01_M1_M.csv, oanda_EUR_USD_2022_01_01_2022_10_01_M1_M.csv

+*** EXECUTION VIA GOOGLE COLAB ***

+Execute the process by accessing the Jupyter notebook "Optimizer_Review.jpynb" from Google Colab.

 For execution, several python modules are required.
 Beside the standard ones which are already installed on Google Colab, Keras-Tuner will additionally be installed by the main Jupyter notebook during the execution process:
 %pip install keras_tuner